ohalliday/new-blog/src/content/text-styling-flutter.md

 ![File Folder Structure](img/text-styling/textstyling5.png)

 To work with our fonts, we're going to have to import the font files into our project.
-I'm going to be using Roboto Mono, but you can use any font that you may like!
+I'm going to be using Roboto Mono, but you can use any font that you like!

 Place your font files inside of the `fonts` folder you just created.
 Next up, we're going to have to declare our new custom font inside of our `pubspec.yaml`, so our Flutter application knows where to find it.
 For instance: